Skip to content

 If you want to run the show, starting your own electrical business should be the goal.
 But keep in mind, being an independent contractor isn’t just about electrical work—it’s also about running a business.

 You’ll need to handle scheduling, billing, and customer service, in addition to working on electrical projects.
+From liability insurance to permits, being a contractor comes with its fair share of paperwork.

 How long does it take to become an electrician?